goschtl/zope/zpkgtools/trunk/README.txt

 the creation of Zope 3 releases.

-The "zpkg" script in the bin/ directory is the command line tool that ise used to generate a package from source information.
+The "zpkg" script in the bin/ directory is the command line tool that is used to generate a package from source information.
 Most of the implementation is stored in the ``zpkgtools`` Python package.

 Documentation for this software can be found in the doc/ directory.